hashicorp/terraform-provider-aws/website/docs/r/sagemaker_endpoint.html.markdown

 }
 ```

-Using `terraform import`, import Endpoints using the `name`.
+Using `terraform import`, import endpoints using the `name`.
 For example:

 ```console
 % terraform import aws_sagemaker_endpoint.test_endpoint my-endpoint